AliShahsavar/Shuriken/README.md

 ## Notes

-* Script using a default wordlist, for better result use a custome wordlist.
+* The script using a default wordlist, for better result use a custome wordlist.
 * The script automatically checks and installs missing dependencies if needed.
 * Tools are executed sequentially, but you can skip tools using `-s`.
 * Make sure you have permission to scan the target systems.
 * Random User-Agent headers are used to avoid simple blocking mechanisms.

 ---

 ## Disclaimer